MIKE'S PAXIL WITHDRAWAL SUCCESS STORY.

 I got back on Paxil.
 I worked at my family's restaurant and would complain that I felt crappy.
 None of us knew what exactly was happening but I was encouraged to pray and I did.
 I would miss doses, stop cold turkey and have episodes; eventually coming to the understanding that I no longer wanted to be on Paxil.
-I had begun seeing a psyche doctor who was covered in my insurance network.
-I told him I no longer wanted to be on Paxil and I felt better, so he wrote me a prescription that was like a 4 week taper and as prescribed I followed it.
-I had horrible side effects like brain zaps, depersonalization, crying spells, depression, anxiety, depersonalization and dizziness.
+I had began seeing a psyche doctor who was covered in my insurance network.
+I told him I no longer wanted to be on Paxil and i felt better, so he wrote me a prescription that was like a 4 week taper and as prescribed I followed it.
+I had horrible side effects like brain zaps ,depersonalization, crying spells, depression, anxiety, depersonalization and dizziness.

 I ran across information about people who were getting off Paxil.
 I began to search out other sites and ran across a site describing a organization called "Point of Return."
 I reached out and talked with Alesandra which I would mess her name up calling her Alexandra lol. she also spoke with my mom and I listened to her story which inspired me to defeat the evil drug called Paxil.
 Truth is while being encouraged I was scared from all the butt whippins laid on me when I tried to quit.
 I ordered a kit and got a liquid version of Paroxetine.
 I now remember the liquid version was from my pharmacist and it wasn't from the original manufacturer which was TEVA.

-Roy providing my liquid paroxetine and a comfortable taper plan, these important components help me win the war with Paroxetine.
+Roy providing my liquid Paroxetine and a comfortable taper plan, these important components help me win the war with Paroxetine / Paxil.
 My story is one of many testimonies of people who are affected by GSK who are the makers of Paxil.
 My experience now give me the courage to give not only myself but others a voice.